tylerwatkins101/DDPG_Reinforcement_Learning_Project/Report.md

 - LR_ACTOR = 2e-4         # learning rate of the actor
 - LR_CRITIC = 2e-4        # learning rate of the critic
 - WEIGHT_DECAY = 0        # L2 weight decay
-- THETA: 0.15             #
+- THETA: 0.15             # revert speed to mean
-- SIGMA: 0.1              #
+- SIGMA: 0.1              # degree of volatility

 ## Plot of Rewards

 Here we see a plot of rewards per training episode to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +30.
-The environment was solved in XXX episodes.
+The environment was solved in less than 222 episodes.

 ![reward_plot](photos/reward_plot.png)